Kartones/flask-calendar/README.md

 - TESTS!
 Need to increase coverage and also test the main flask app (zero tests)
 - fortify cookie
-- double click on event day open new tasks with that day number
-- error messages
 - decent time selector for desktop only
 - min and max dates for input type date: min="xxxx-xx-xx" max="xxxx-xx-xx"
 - a decent weekday and month day choosers when recurrency is selected